bergsans/archaize-js/text/7_on_variable_declarations.md

 ### Problem
-*The question relevant to us, is if the scoping matter in the case of a transpiler?
-And the short answer is no, or kind of.*
+The question relevant to us, is if the scoping matter in the case of a transpiler?
+And the short answer is no, or perhaps kind of.

 The most simple way to investigate this - as a proof of concept - is to look at some code examples, firstly explaining the difference and then